Central idea: Salvation for all. Doctrine: The power of invocation with sincere faith. Practical application: Pray with filial boldness.

 a house of prayer for all peoples.

-- The prophet Isaiah looks forward to the coming of Jesus Christ, the full Salvation and Revelation of God’s Justice.
+- The prophet Isaiah looks forward to the coming of Jesus Christ, the fullness of God’s Salvation and Justice.

 - This salvation is not just for Jews, the Chosen People, but for everyone who does what is right.

-- With the indispensible help of grace, we try to love God and serve him, keeping all the Commandments.
+- With the indispensable help of grace, we try to love God and serve him, keeping all the Commandments.